 Discussion:

 Variable temperature helium gas is used to cool the solenoid.
-The control temperature for this helium is set at a value (45K) below the maximum metal temperature in the magnet SCM_T_MAX.
+The control temperature for this helium should be set at a value (40K to 75K ) below the maximum metal temperature in the magnet SCM_T_MAX.
 This temperature difference (HE_SMETAL_CD_DT or HE_SMETAL_CD_DT2) set value may need to be changed to depending on what the actual temperature profile of the coils and bobbins look like and also the time rate of change of the coils.
+The cooldown analysis showed that it will take several days to develop the full gradient in temperature profile.
+So the starting value should be 40K.
+Watching the Coil 1 to 4 gradient develop to see how it responds prior to making the differential temperature sepoint larger.

 As stated above the variable temperature is achieved is by mixing helium at 300K with helium at 80K.
 To create 80K helium 300K helium passes through two heat exchangers (HX8564 and HX8565) in the distribution box.
 The amount of 80K helium controlled by PV8563C and the amount of 300K helium is controlled by PV8563W.
-The PID for PV8563C uses temperature for its set point and PV8563W uses pressure for its set point.
+The PID for PV8563C uses temperature for its set point and PV8563W uses a pressure for its set point.

 It is important to monitor the inlet temperature to the Torus to verify it is not warming when this variable temperature gas flow commences.
 Valves that are cold can often leak through because their seats are hardened by the cold temperatures.
 So besides having valve PV8566T ( the variable temperature gas to the Torus) closed, we will prevent flow from leaking through to the Torus by keeping the supply pressure to the Solenoid lower than PT8513T (the 4K helium supply pressure to the Torus).
-Thus a variable (P_CDHE_8563W_S) has been setup to do this which uses the actual Torus inlet pressure and subtracts an offset value (PV8563W_DP_OFFSET to give the pressure available to drive the solenoid flow.
-More information on these variables is available on the PID spread sheet (Appendix 1).
+The simple way to do this is to pick a setpoint well below PT8513T as the input for PV8653W.
+A more complex way but may be nice and necessary to maximize flow is to use a value which is the difference between PT8513T and PT8565 named (P_CDHE_8563W_S) as the input for PV8563W More information on these variables is available on the PID spread sheet (Appendix 1).

 Cooldown stresses are limited mostly by temperature differentials.
 But since not all portions of the magnet are instrumented, we may also need to limit the time rate of change of the cold mass.
 This can be done by limiting the flow rate.
 The flow rate is controlled by the valve positions of the three inlet valves EV8611JT, EV8611CD and EV8612.
 Since most of the mass that needs to be cooled is the coils, most of the flow will be through the cooldown valve EV8611CD.

 To limit the cooldown stresses generated we will limit the temperature differentials in the magnet.
 Each coil has two temperature sensors and they are mounted as a pair so we do not have temperature differences in individual coils.
-Three temperature differences will be checked and interlocked.
+Four temperature differences will be compared as a percent of their allowable maximum, whichever is highest will be used to trip the cooldown valve interlock.

-S_DT_MAX_Percent = Maximum percentage of the allowed values for differential temperatures.
+DT_MAX_PCT = Maximum percentage of the allowed values for differential temperatures.
 These are

-Temperatures on the C1-C4 Bobbin Assembly at 10K
+Temperatures on the C1-C4 and Bobbin Assembly at 25K

+Temperatures on C5 Bobbin Assembly at 20K

-Temperatures of the full 4K cold Mass at 20K
+Temperatures of the full 4K cold Mass assembly at 40K

 Temperatures of the full cold mass (shield and 4K cold mass) at 50K